sunzenshen/sunzenshen.github.io/_posts/2015-05-9-cgotchas-intro.markdown

 import "C"
 {% endhighlight %}

-My example would include the following perplexing error:
+My example as is would result in the following perplexing error:
 {% highlight bash %}
-> go run main.go
-# github.com/sunzenshen/cgotchas/mpc
 In file included from mpc/mpc.go:6:
 ./mpc_interface.h:3:13: error: redefinition of 'mpc_cleanup_if'
 inline void mpc_cleanup_if(mpc_parser_t* parser) {